Do you want to get jobs in South Korea in 2025 but don’t know how?

 South Korea is still a traditional society.
 But, it believes in incorporating its long-standing values of respect, hierarchy, and humility into a modern culture without losing its core values.

-Even after the slow but steady increase in the number of foreigners, most customs remain, especially in their work culture and approach to human relations.
+Even after the slow but steady increase in foreigners, most customs remain, especially in their work culture and approach to human relations.

 Since South Koreans believe in spending time with each other to build strong bonds, it is not uncommon for the team leader to take the team out for dinners or drinks.

-Team dinners, called Hweshik, are a regular activity in South Korean companies to relieve stress.
-Besides, it forges deeper relations with your colleagues.
+Team dinners, called Hweshik, are a regular activity in South Korean companies to relieve stress and forge deeper relations with colleagues.

 South Koreans value respect even for strangers, and thus, if you meet someone for the first time, wait for a third person (if present) to introduce you.